hyperledger/iroha/client_cli/README.md

 Let's start with domain creation.
 We need to provide `register` command first, following by entity type (domain in our case) and list of required parameters.
-For domain entity we only need `id` parameter which is stringly typed.
+For domain entity we only need `id` parameter as a string.

 ```bash
 ./iroha_client_cli domain register --id="Soramitsu"